jkrutz/capstone-2021/dev-help/README.md

     git branch

 The next two commands are used to switch between different branches.
 The main branch (or if you watch Loki, the Sacred Timeline) is called "master."
 Any other branch names are up to the team's discretion.
 The first command allows you to create a branch with whatever name you choose.
 After running, Git creates this new branch and automatically puts you in this working branch (if you run git branch, Git will also tell you that you switched into this new branch).
 The second command is used to switch between existing branches.
+We will use the convention sprintx-username-feature to standardize branch names.

     git checkout -b <branch>
     git checkout <branch>